 When you are composing a message, Tutanota checks to see if the recipient is a Tutanota user or not.
 If not, you have to specify whether you want the message to be sent encrypted or not.
-If you have this option, Tutanota will display a lock icon on the Subject line, like this, with a status message below:
+If you have this option, Tutanota will display a lock icon on the Subject line (circled in red) with a status message.

-Clicking the lock icon will cause Tutanota to send the message either in the clear as above, or end-to-end encrypted as shown below:
+Clicking the lock icon will cause Tutanota to send the message either in the clear (unencrypted), or E2E encrypted.

 When sending an encrypted message to a non-Tutanota user, you must enter a pre-agreed password that is used for symmetrically encrypting and decrypting the message.
 Instead of receiving the message in its encrypted form, the recipient will receive a link to view the message.